 You should incorporate physical activity depending on your dog’s breed, age, and general health.

-For starters, you could start with short intervals of walking to prevent injuries.
-Start exercising with your dog for 15 – 20 min, twice a day.
+For starters, you could begin with short intervals of walking to prevent injuries.
+Start by exercising with your dog for 15 – 20 min, twice a day.

 Later, when the dog is in shape, you can gradually increase the intensity and length.
 Then you can try more frequent and longer walks.

-In addition to walking, you can try other outdoor activities that will help your dog forget about eating, such as running, playing ball, or swimming.
+In addition to walking, you can try other outdoor activities that will stimulate your dog, relieve boredom, and help them forget about eating, such as running, playing ball, or swimming.

-All of these activities are good for the dog’s cardiovascular health and musculature as they increase the dog’s metabolic rate and keep lean body muscle mass.
+All of these activities are good for a dog’s cardiovascular health and musculature as they increase their metabolic rate and keep lean body muscle mass.

 #2 Focus on a high protein and low carbohydrate diet